runtimerevolution/react-knowledge-base/reactjs-for-beginners.md

 Now that you have learned the basics of React.js, it's time to create your first app.
 Here we are going to use the [API](https://www.themoviedb.org/documentation/api) for The Movie Data Base (TMDB) to get data and show it in our application but you can use any API you prefer.
 Here is a list of public APIs: https://github.com/public-apis/public-apis

-With the TMDB we can create a movie database app, where the user can search for movies.
+With the TMDB we can create a movie database app, where the user can search for movies, TV shows, and crew members.

 Since making CSS is not the goal here, we recommend you use a package with pre-made CSS components:
 * [Bulma](https://bulma.io/)